 Start by using a scoring tool to create holes in the paper.
 Then use a paste remover or power steamer to re-wet the paste behind the paper.
 Use a scraper to remove loose wallpaper.
 After wallpaper is removed, wash the wall with a paste remover to remove any leftover sizing or paste.
 For any stubborn patches of paste, try a bristle brush or a mesh scrubber.
 Once the paper and paste are off, prime the bare walls.
 An oil-based primer is preferred over a latex-based primer because it prevents any remaining paste from bleeding through the finished coat.
 An oil primer is also the best choice if the wallpaper is on so firmly you can't get it off.

 Surface Prep For Painting: Smooth Sags, Drips and Runs

 Sand to smooth any sags, drips or runs.
 Use a damp, lint-free cloth to remove sanding dust.

 After the cause of the damage has been corrected, use a primer-sealer designed for stain blocking.
 Before you begin priming, do a water test on an area of the ceiling that's not damaged.
 Apply water with a spray bottle.
-If the water beads, spot prime the damaged area only.
+If the water beads, spot-prime the damaged area only.
 If the water absorbs, you'll want to prime the entire ceiling.
 Read the product label to make sure the primer is recommended for your type of stain.
 Stain-blocking primers are available in both alkyd and latex-based versions.
-While both work to block this type of stain, the alkyd stain blocker will usually seal water stains better because it doesn't contain water that could re-wet the stain.
-You may still see the stain through the stain blocker, but they are designed to "lock-in" the stain to prevent it from bleeding through into the topcoat.
+While both work to block water and smoke stains, the alkyd stain blocker will usually seal water stains better because it doesn't contain water that could re-wet the stain.
+You may still see the stain through the stain blocker, but it is designed to "lock-in" the stain to prevent it from bleeding through into the topcoat.
 Make sure the primer is thoroughly dry before you apply the topcoat.